Enter His gates with thanksgiving and His courts with praise; Give thanks to Him and praise His name. — Psalm 100:4

 Eucharisteo means ‘to give thanks,’ and give is a verb, something that we do.
 God calls me to do thanks.
 To give the thanks away.
 That thanks-giving might literally become thanks-living. ~ Ann

-And so, we invite you to experience One Thousand Gifts all over again (or maybe for the first time), to journey through the counting #1000gifts, and for the first time ever, we’re partnering with Ann to bring you the exclusive community Online Bible Study with five teaching videos from Ann on her farm.
+And so, we invite you to experience One Thousand Gifts all over again (or maybe for the first time), to journey through the counting #1000gifts, and we’re partnering with Ann to bring you the exclusive community Online Bible Study with five teaching videos from Ann on her farm.
 You don’t want to miss this!

 In this five-week study, we’re going to meet Ann’s dare to live fully right where we are.
 Worshipfully, awake, alive, and filled with hope and gratitude.
 I hope you will join us for the One Thousand Gifts OBS.
 We can’t think of another better study to go through together as we enter the holiday season!
 It’s going to be a life-changer!